 This summer has been a scorcher.
 The temps here in Nelson, BC have been averaging around +32 degrees C for over a month, with no rain in sight.
 With heat like this, a refreshing cup of iced tea is a must!

 I’ve been loving the sweet zing that chamomile and ginger create when steeped together.
 Chamomile is well known for its calming effect on our minds and bodies, and when chilled it’s the perfect tea for sipping late in the evening when you need to unwind and cool down.
-The health benefits of ginger, like aiding with digestion and its anti-inflammatory properties are a bonus to its zippy flavour.
-To brighten things up and round them out, I add a few slices of lemon, then a dash of honey.
+The health benefits of ginger, like aiding with digestion and its anti-inflammatory properties, are a bonus to its zippy flavour.
+To brighten things up and round out the flavour of this refreshing drink I added a few slices of lemon and a dash of honey.

 I’ve been enjoying this sweet, calming, and surprisingly refreshing tea all summer long.
 I hope you enjoy it as much as I do.
 Cheers!

 Chamomile Ginger Iced Tea

 1/2 – 1 Tbsp. of Honey

 Half a Medium Lemon, sliced

 1/4 Tsp.
 Ginger, finely chopped (more if you love ginger, less if you don’t)

 4 Cups Cold Filtered Water